jcruser/sys6018-competition-safe-driver/README.md

 # Safe-Drivers
-Porto Sefuro's Safe Driver Predictions
+Porto Sefuro's Safe Driver Predictions: Competition4 - Group 9

+The best score achieved with our linear model is 0.243.
+The best score achieved with our linear model is 0.250.

 ## Roles:
 ### Kia